-In January, we launched our 25th anniversary programme, ‘25 and up: the Academy for the next generation’, to highlight the needs and priorities of emerging research leaders and the role we play in helping them realise their potential.
+At the start of 2023, we launched our 25th anniversary programme,25 and up: the Academy for the next generation, to highlight the needs and priorities of emerging research leaders and the role we play in helping them realise their potential.

-Our goal is to bring people together from our community and beyond to celebrate this milestone year and to invite them to work with us in creating an open and progressive research network with the Academy at its heart.
+Our goal was to bring people together from our community and beyond to celebrate a milestone year and to invite them to work with us in creating an open and progressive research network with the Academy at its heart.

-During the year, we are rolling-out initiatives that underline our new vision and strategy Making medical science work for everyone, with a particular focus on supporting young researchers with their ambitions.
+During the year, we launched new and enhanced existing initiatives to underline our new vision and strategy Making medical science work for everyone, with a particular focus on supporting young researchers with their ambitions.

 Professor Dame Anne Johnson PMedSci, President of the Academy of Medical Sciences, said: